acloudfan/Amazon-Aurora-DAS-Setup/README.md

 ### Step-7
 Query the data with Athena to generate the reports.

+3. setup athena results bucket

+1. Create the stack

+2. Start the crawler

+3. Create the view
+-- View Example
+CREATE
+        OR REPLACE VIEW dasblog AS
+SELECT partition_0 AS year,
+         partition_1 AS month,
+         partition_2 AS day,
+         partition_3 AS hour,
+         databaseactivityeventlist[1].command AS command,
+         databaseactivityeventlist[1].statementid AS statementid,
+         databaseactivityeventlist[1].substatementid AS substatementid,
+         databaseactivityeventlist[1].objecttype AS objecttype,
+         databaseactivityeventlist[1].objectname AS objectname,
+         databaseactivityeventlist[1].logtime AS logtime,
+         databaseactivityeventlist[1].databasename AS databasename,
+         databaseactivityeventlist[1].dbusername AS dbusername,
+         databaseactivityeventlist[1].remotehost AS remotehost,
+         databaseactivityeventlist[1].remoteport AS remoteport,
+         databaseactivityeventlist[1].sessionid AS sessionid,
+         databaseactivityeventlist[1].rowcount AS rowcount,
+         databaseactivityeventlist[1].commandtext AS commandtext,
+         databaseactivityeventlist[1].paramlist AS paramlist,
+         databaseactivityeventlist[1].pid AS pid,
+         databaseactivityeventlist[1].clientapplication AS clientapplication,
+         databaseactivityeventlist[1].exitcode AS exitcode,
+         databaseactivityeventlist[1].class AS class,
+         databaseactivityeventlist[1].serverversion AS serverversion,
+         databaseactivityeventlist[1].servertype AS servertype,
+         databaseactivityeventlist[1].servicename AS servicename,
+         databaseactivityeventlist[1].serverhost AS serverhost,
+         databaseactivityeventlist[1].netprotocol AS netprotocol,
+         databaseactivityeventlist[1].dbprotocol AS dbprotocol,
+         databaseactivityeventlist[1].type AS type,
+         databaseactivityeventlist[1].starttime AS starttime,
+         databaseactivityeventlist[1].errormessage AS errormessage,
+         databaseactivityeventlist[1] AS raw
+FROM das_walkthrough_dasdatabucket_10e42wo0x3ba4 ;

 #### Cleanup
 1. Delete the Firehose
-aws cloudformation delete-stack --stack-name $DAS_WORKSHOP_FIREHOSE_STACK_NAME aws cloudformation delete-stack --stack-name $DAS_WALKTHROUGH_CF_STACK_NAME
+aws cloudformation delete-stack --stack-name $DAS_WORKSHOP_FIREHOSE_STACK_NAME aws cloudformation delete-stack --stack-name $DAS_WALKTHROUGH_CF_STACK_NAME Delete the Glue Database

 --------
 aws s3 rm --recursive s3://$DAS_S3_BUCKET